ofloveandhate/b2/python/docs/source/detailed/tracking.rst

 📝 Symmetrically, there are the same observers in all three.

 .. automodule:: bertini.tracking.observers.amp
+	:members:
+	:undoc-members:

 Know that you are loved and appreciated, dear reader.  💟